observIQ/bindplane-agent/README.md

 ### An OpenTelemetry Collector you're used to

-The BindPlane Agent is observIQ’s distribution of the upstream [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector).
+The BDOT Collector is observIQ’s distribution of the upstream [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector).
 It’s the first distribution to implement the [Open Agent Management Protocol](https://opentelemetry.io/docs/specs/opamp/) (OpAMP) and is designed to be fully managed with [BindPlane Telemetry Pipeline](https://observiq.com/solutions).

 ### Focused on usability